-The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.
+The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

-HK$42,100 (local); HK$140,000^ (non-local)
+HK$42,100 (local); HK$145,000 (non-local) i

-The BA (Hons) in Visual Arts Programme at the Academy of Visual Arts is a professional degree that focuses on intensive practice-led work in the visual arts supported by a programme in General Education.
+The Bachelor of Arts (Hons) in Visual Arts Programme at the Academy of Visual Arts is a professional degree that focuses on intensive practice-led work in the visual arts supported by a programme in General Education.
 It emphasises creativity, versatility, and intelligent articulation, thus enabling its graduates to enter professional, studio-based careers in such fields as studio arts, design, and/or craft after earning the degree.
 Our BA-students have the opportunity to develop technical competencies, informed aesthetic judgment, and an understanding of the context in which contemporary work is created, rooted in the ever-shifting cultural climate of creative production.

-As a guiding principle of the programme students will progress from breadth to depth over the time of study.
+The Bachelor of Arts (Hons) in Visual Arts Programme is a comprehensive study programme in visual arts that incorporates subjects from across the scope of fine arts, design, craft and art theory.
+As a guiding principle of the programme, students will progress from breadth to depth over the time of study.
 Accordingly upon entry to the programme and completion of the required introductory courses, all students may choose electives that match with their personal preferences, their talent, and/or professional career intentions.
 Based on their choices in Year 2 they will further choose their courses in Year 3 and Year 4, thereby gradually developing a focus in their studies, which will finally articulate in one of two available programme concentrations:

-- Studio & Media Arts (SMA); OR
+- Studio and Media Arts (SMA); or

-- Craft & Design (CD).
+- Craft and Design (CD)